 Kevin has no money of his own.
 But under Nevada law, his friend can recover up to $10,000 in compensatory damages from Jennifer, even though she did nothing wrong.1

 However, if the gun had not been kept in a locked safe, Jennifer may also be liable under NRS 202.300, Nevada’s civil law on aiding a child to possess a gun.
 This would constitute a violation of Nevada’s negligent entrustment law as well as “negligence per se” under Nevada law.
-Jennifer would then be liable for ALL the damages caused by the gun injury due to her negligence (i.e., the $75,000 in medical bills plus damages for pain and suffering and possibly punitive damages as well).
+Jennifer would then be liable for ALL the damages caused by the gun injury due to her negligence (for example, the $75,000 in medical bills plus damages for pain and suffering and possibly punitive damages as well).

 Jennifer might also face an investigation as to whether she violated any of Nevada’s criminal laws on parental responsibility.
 In other words, she could potentially face two entirely different legal proceedings:

 - A civil lawsuit by her son’s friend and the friend’s parents to recover damages for the child’s injuries; and

 - A criminal prosecution by the state of Nevada for violating her parental responsibility to her own child.

 To help you better understand Nevada’s civil laws on parental responsibility for children’s misdeeds, our Nevada personal injury lawyers discuss, below:

 - 1. Nevada’s parental responsibility law — NRS 41.470

 - 2. Nevada’s legal definition of “willful” misconduct

 - 3. The meaning of “joint and several” parental liability

 - 4. Parental liability for minor’s use of a firearm – NRS 41.472